 So I Don't Want To Overstay My Visa In The U.S. What Can I Do In This Case?

 One possibility in this case is to apply for an extension of stay (EOS).
 Another is to file for a change in status (COS).
 Unlawful Presence will not accrue while your EOS/COS application is pending if the application is filed in a timely manner and is nonfrivolous.
-Also, U.S. Citizenship and Immigrant Services (USCIS) may respond flexibly even to untimely filed applications.
+Additionally, U.S. Citizenship and Immigration Services (USCIS) may respond flexibly, even to untimely filed applications.

 USCIS may respond flexibly because the agency can consider delays in filing documents based on extraordinary circumstances when COVID-19 causes the delay.
 The experienced and skilled attorneys at the Law Offices of Dizengoff and Yost can answer your questions and address your concerns if you are experiencing this difficulty resulting from the COVID-19 pandemic.